 Rough sleeping is the most visible form of homelessness and in Cannock Chase it is a relatively small occurrence.
-The estimate of rough sleeping in the District, required annually by Government, found 4 rough sleepers on a given night in November 2016.
+The estimate of rough sleeping in the District, required annually by Government, found 4 people rough sleeping on a given night in November 2016.
 It has traditionally remained at this level for a decade.
 The proactive work of the Housing Options team endeavours to keep the level of homelessness and rough sleeping at a comparably low level.
-The Homelessness Reduction Act places a new duty (from April 2018) on local authorities to help prevent the homelessness of all families and single people, regardless of priority need, who are eligible for assistance and threatened with homelessness.